 The last parameter, Feature Service Output, is checked by default.
 When checked, this parameter appears on the web tool.
-It gives the tool user the option to write the analysis results to a feature service in the portal as well as to a local file geodatabase.
+It allows the web tool user to write the analysis results to a feature service in the portal as well as to a local file geodatabase.
 When unchecked, the parameter does not appear on the web tool.
 Learn more about using web tools with an output feature service.

-The Feature Service Output parameter is new at ArcGIS Pro 2.8.
+The Feature Service Output parameter was introduced at ArcGIS Pro 2.8.
 In earlier ArcGIS Pro versions, the option to create a feature service was always available on the web tool.